 If you’ve been traveling around Europe you are probably already familiar with Sandeman’s walking tours.
 The main Amsterdam city walking tour is free, well, on tip basis and is very good!
 They also offer other paid tours that are interesting, such as the Alternative or Red Light District one.
 This is an Amsterdam must-do.

 Amsterdam has shops which are licensed to sell the world famous plant.
 The deal is you can go inside, smoke, relax while also having a coffee or soft drink.
 Alcohol is not allowed in these venues.
 Coffee shops are an Amsterdam staple.
 Among the best coffee shops, you’ll find the Dampkring, a colorful cafe where a scene of Ocean’s twelve was recorded.
-For a longer list see here.
+Longer list here.
 If you are eager about this activity, don’t miss this tour which has completely amazing reviews.

 Walking down the streets of Amsterdam’s Red Light District to check out the “offering” can be curious and kind of fun.
 There are girls of all races, shapes and sizes.
 Also, it’s a legit thing, they even pay taxes!
 Last, hit the sex shops for more window shopping of the most bizarre things available in the market.
 If you want to learn more about it, check out this highly rated tour.